paiqo/Databricks-VSCode/README.md

-# Databricks-VSCode
+# Databricks.VSCode
-VSCode extension to work with Databricks
+VS Code Extension to work with Databricks